danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 If not, exceptions will be thrown and creation will be rejected.

 **1. The resource _id_ follows a certain format.**
 Anonymizing will not bring in extra violation to this rule, as _id_ is not modified by default anonymization configuration. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> we plan to support resource id replacement soon.
 Resource Ids are PIIs and should be replaced in our default config.
-It will be important to understand what format limitations are imposed on the ID field]
+It will be important to understand what format limitations are imposed on the ID field] [ @<356939D1-F4CA-6BA1-875C-7247D42D7353> Yes.
+Ids follow a regular expression: [A-Za-z0-9\-\.]{1,64}.
+In FHIR [spec](https://www.hl7.org/fhir/datatypes.html#id): Any combination of upper- or lower-case ASCII letters ('A'..'Z', and 'a'..'z', numerals ('0'..'9'), '-' and '.', with a length limit of 64 characters.
+(This might be an integer, an un-prefixed OID, UUID or any other identifier pattern that meets these constraints.)
+We'll follow this rule when replacing Ids.]

 **2. The xhtml in _Narrative.div_ is valid if it's not null or empty.**
 Anonymizing will not bring in extra violation to this rule, as anonymized _Narrative.div_ is null.